thedavidyoungblood/GPTs/OOMA/README.md

 This hybrid syntax creates a Domain-Specific Language (DSL) for defining LLM instructions.

 Jinja directives serve as isolated commands for the LLM.
-These should produce simplified output, excluding the directive delimiters.
+These retrun the output from the directive, excluding the delimiters.

 ## AXIOMS